Paul Dresher (1951, Los Angeles), a graduate of Mills College (where he studied

 the Concerto for Quadrachord & Orchestra (2012);

-and Sound Maze (2015), a sound installation of twelve invented musical instruments.
+and Sound Maze (2015), a sound installation of twelve invented large-scale musical instruments (a collaboration with Daniel Schmidt).

 Other collaborations with Margaret Jenkins' dance company include